dmouscher/nomic/rules-public.md

 Any player of a religion may pray to their god for any one of the actions listed below on their turn only.
 This costs 30 of your religions faith.
 * An extra 1d3 on resource rolls
 * A blessing that protects them from any item that may target them for one round.

+## 339

+All players who vote "yay" for this proposal immediately gain 1 point when it is passed.